bulkpanda/quickdraw-new/README.md

 # Webpage

-The built files from 'ng build --prod' are located in docs, can use them directly for deployment. <br>
+The built files from 'ng build --prod' are located in dist/quickdraw, can use them directly for deployment. <br>
 To run yourself clone the repo, go inside the folder quickdraw and run "ng build" command without the inverted comma. <br>
 Deployed on AWS server https://kunal.autonise.com .